pmcgoohan/dark-alex/encrypted-content-layer.md

 A user might split their key between for eg: 2 groups of 3 vaults.

 Users will choose vaults/vault groups based on how quick they are to respond and how secure in terms of not releasing data early.
 All this is publicly visible.
+However, they won't always want to choose the same ones as everyone else because it may increase collusion risk.

-This means that these vital client/vault heuristics can be modified over time without any fork risk.
+These vital client/vault heuristics can be modified over time without any fork risk.

-Vaults that misbehave by not releasing key confirmations/keys promptly and when required, or that release keys early will be dropped by users and will not recieve rewards.
+Vaults that misbehave by not releasing key confirmations/keys promptly and when required or that release keys early will be dropped by users and will not recieve rewards.

 Vaults could either be scheduled together in sets, or they could negotiate with each other to form groups, or some combination of both.